jfedor2/latency-tester/README.md

 ## How to use

-The test starts automatically after the device is plugged in and lasts around 30 seconds.
+The test starts automatically after the device is plugged in and takes around 45 seconds.
 The numbers on each line are:

 * time within USB frame at which button state was toggled
 * time at which the input report resulting from that button state change arrived, relative to start of next USB frame